MATERIAL CONDITION (Level 1, 2, 3 & 4 Control) – Y14.5-2009

 If a mating feature of size is as small as it can be, will it fit tighter or sloppier?
 Of course, you can't answer until you know whether we're talking about an internal feature of size, such as a hole, or an external feature of size, such as a pin.
 But if we tell you a feature of size has less material, you know it will fit more loosely regardless of its type.
 Material condition, then, is simply a shorthand description of a feature's size in the context of its intended function.

-Maximum material condition (MMC) is the condition in which a feature of size contains the maximum (tối đa) amount of material within the stated (trạng thái; tình trạng) limits of size (e.g., minimum hole diameter, maximum shaft diameter).
+Maximum material condition (MMC) is the condition in which a feature of size contains the maximum (tối đa) amount of material within the stated (trạng thái; tình trạng) limits of size.
+For a shaft and hole base system, a shaft will be in MMC when it has the maximum diameter and a hole will be in MMC when it has minimum diameter. (e.g., minimum hole diameter, maximum shaft diameter).
+In the above figure the size of the hole can vary from 505 to .500.
+And at .500 it will be in MMC.
 You can think of MMC as the condition where the most part material is present at the surface of a feature, or where the part weighs the most (all else being equal).
 This equates (tương đương với) to the smallest allowable hole or the largest allowable pin, relative to the stated size limits.

 For every feature of size, one of the size limit boundaries is an MMC boundary (ranh giới) corresponding (tương ứng; đúng với) to an MMC limit, and the other is an LMC boundary corresponding to an LMC limit.
 Depending on the type of feature and its function, the MMC boundary might ensure matability or removal of enough stock in a manufacturing process; the LMC boundary may ensure structural integrity and strength or ensure that the feature has enough stock for removal in a subsequent (tiếp theo, sau) manufacturing process.